-Proper duct work is one of the most important factors in energy efficiency, health, and comfort in a home.
+Proper duct work is one of the most important green building technologies for energy efficiency, health, and comfort in a home.
 Unfortunately, proper duct work is also one of the most overlooked parts of an efficient mechanical system, and installing it is often considered an entry-level job requiring little experience or training.

 Planning duct work, however, is part art and part science, and it should be modeled by computer software to ensure that each room receives the right amount of air supply and return.
 A duct system should adhere to the same principles as fluid dynamics, that is, radius turns and as few bends and obstructions as possible.